Please enable JavaScript to view the comments powered by Disqus.

 Once I configured ufw to allow https traffic, I was able to visit my blog on my browser! :)

-This ends the two-part series on problems I faced when setting up my WriteFreely instance.
+This concludes the two-part series on the problems I encountered when setting up my WriteFreely instance.
 Writing these posts have been truly rewarding!
-I learned a new command (tcpdump), new tricks with old commands, and I gained a better understanding of Linux & networking.
-It made me better at troubleshooting too.
+I learned a new command (tcpdump), discovered new tricks with old commands, and gained a better understanding of Linux and networking.
+It made me better at troubleshooting, too.

-Running my own blog and writing down my learnings have paid huge dividends! :)
+Running my blog and writing down my learnings have paid huge dividends! :)

-Next, I think I'll cover some things I learned in the process of troubleshooting:
+Next, I'll cover some things I learned in the process of troubleshooting:

 Stay tuned!